masc-ucsc/docs/docs/pyrope/04-variables.md

 * **Exactly one driver.** The driver may be a mux — an `if`/`match` *expression*, or mutually-exclusive conditional assignments.
 A second *unconditional* assignment is a compile error.
+One `if`/`match` statement counts as a single driver, however many of its arms write the net.
+* The driver may be **conditional**, and it need not cover every path.
+A `wire` is defined by its one assignment, so wherever that assignment sits the net carries its value on *every* path — writing it inside an `if` with no `else` means the same as writing it unconditionally.
+An un-taken path is a don't-care, not an unknown: there is no mux against a `nil`/`x` default.
-* `wire x = nil` forward-declares an undriven net; a `wire` still `nil` at the end of elaboration (never driven), or driven on some paths but not others (incompletely driven), is a compile error.
+* `wire x = nil` forward-declares an undriven net; a `wire` still `nil` at the end of elaboration (never driven at all) is a compile error.
 * `wire` removes *textual* ordering only, not cyclic dataflow.
 A `wire` combinationally driven by a function of itself is a real combinational loop and is rejected (the standard combinational-cycle / SCC check).
 A ring is